schemetrica/automating-data-delivery-odk-central/README.md

 purpose-built step that interacts with the data portal using the CKAN API.
 Special-purpose steps are useful when a data source has unique characteristics.
-For example, CKAN is based on the concept of *datasets* that contain *resources* and also uses an API key for authentication.
+For example, CKAN is based on the concept of *datasets* that contain *resources* and uses an API key for authentication.
 The Kettle step library can be extended with community-developed plug-ins; the CKAN Writer step is a good example.